Idaho Coalition Against Sexual & Domestic Violence

 Outcomes and Accomplishments:

-- Partnered with an Indigenous researcher to work closely with the tribal domestic violence and sexual assault service providers to interpret the data of the Indigenous listening sessions.
-This partnership was a huge shift and priority for the team that allowed for creative storytelling strategies to unfold for both Indigenous communities and mainstream organizations seeking to enhance services to Indigenous women and children.
+Partnered with an Indigenous researcher to work closely with the Tribal domestic violence and sexual assault service providers to interpret the data of the Indigenous listening sessions.
+This partnership was a huge shift and priority for the team that allowed for creative storytelling strategies to unfold for both Indigenous communities and mainstream organizations seeking to enhance services for Indigenous women and children.

-- Create a storytelling podcast that will highlight the themes in the listening sessions and interview findings for domestic violence and sexual assault programs and other service providers.
+Created a storytelling podcast that highlighted the themes in the listening sessions and interview findings for domestic violence and sexual assault programs and other service providers.

-- Trained over 100 domestic violence and sexual assault advocates, state-level providers and service providers who work with parents and children impacted by domestic violence through a culturally-specific adapted version of Building Competence and Resilience in Children and Parents: The Advocate as Change Agent (Advocates as Change Agent) with FUTURES and SSAPC faculty.
-The culturally-adaptive elements of the Advocate as Change Agents training provided a space for participants to go into a deeper self- and organizational-level examination and helped participants identify ways they can enhance or re-create the work with children and families historically marginalized by society who are impacted by domestic violence.
+Trained over 100 domestic violence and sexual assault advocates, state-level providers and service providers who work with parents and children impacted by domestic violence through a culturally-specific adapted version of Building Competence and Resilience in Children and Parents: The Advocate as Change Agent (Advocates as Change Agent) with Futures Without Violence and SSAPC faculty.
+The culturally-adaptive elements of the Advocate as Change Agents training provided a space for participants to go into a deeper self and organizational-level examination and helped participants identify ways they can enhance or re-create the work with children and families historically marginalized by society who are impacted by domestic violence.

-- Provided on-going technical assistance to the project’s demonstration sites that included brainstorming children activities, reviewing curriculum, reviewing activities in campaign handbook, referrals, and tailoring activities that fit the demonstration sites’ needs.
+Provided on-going technical assistance to the project’s demonstration sites that included brainstorming with children activities, reviewing curriculum, reviewing activities in campaign handbook, referrals, and tailoring activities that fit the demonstration sites’ needs.